FIRST NATIONS

 The nation-wide search for the people’s poet is on.

-Who will become our next Australian Poetry Slam Champion as audiences vote in events around the country?
+Who will become our next Australian Poetry Slam Champion?

-Elect a poet – A National Slambassador for 2025.
+Poets Run This! – A National Slambassador for 2026.
 The prize?
 They tour Austral-Asia sharing their creative thoughts and inspiring people everywhere to speak their own poetry.

 Poets: share an original poem for two minutes on the mic.